 Program.
 This program is the oldest and most renowned by the International Coach Federation (ICF)

 In January 2013, and after 25 years in large companies, Goyo Panadero founded Impossible Tellers, a small advisory and consultancy firm specialized in projects of communications and

 brand strategy, transmedia storytelling and change management for executive directors.

-In October 2015 as a Partner and Managing Director for Spain & Portugal, he joined LLORENTE & CUENCA.
-In January 2019 he became the global head of Talent and Innovation of LLYC.
+In October 2015 as a Partner and Managing Director for Spain & Portugal, he joined LLYC.
+In January 2019 he became the global head of Talent and Innovation.